Satisfactory Academic Progress

 Notification of Lack of Satisfactory Academic Progress

 During the periodic review of a student’s academic progress by the Committee on Academic Progress, progression to the next block, quarter, or year is based upon a review of academic performance - including incomplete, provisional non-passing, and failing grades, performance in the competencies, and other educational metrics.
 Any student not making satisfactory academic progress receives a letter from the Committee on Academic Progress that is copied to the Student Academic Affairs’ Student Financial Services Office.
-The letter shall indicate the nature of the deficiency and consequences that have resulted or may result such as academic probation, financial aid warning, financial aid probation, faculty-mandated leave of absence, required remediation, repetition of courses or clerkships, and/or referral to the Committee on Academic Standards.
+The letter shall indicate the nature of the deficiency and consequences that have resulted or may result such as academic notice, financial aid warning, faculty-mandated leave of absence, required remediation, repetition of courses or clerkships, and/or referral to the Committee on Academic Standards.

 Dismissal or Withdrawal